Skip to main content

 COMPANION_REDIS_EXPRESS_SESSION_PREFIX

 Set a custom prefix for redis keys created by connect-redis.
-Defaults to sess:.
-Sessions are used for storing authentication state and for allowing thumbnails to be loaded by the browser via Companion.
-You might want to change this because if you run a redis with many different apps in the same redis server, it’s hard to know where sess: comes from and it might collide with other apps.
-Note: in the future, we plan and changing the default to companion: and possibly remove this option.
-This is a standalone-only option.
+Defaults to companion-session:.
+Sessions are used for storing authentication state and for allowing thumbnails to be loaded by the browser via Companion and for OAuth2.
 See also COMPANION_REDIS_PUBSUB_SCOPE.

 redisPubSubScope COMPANION_REDIS_PUBSUB_SCOPE